GallowayLabMIT/protocols/docs/index.rst

 ..
 Galloway Lab Documentation documentation master file.

-Galloway Lab Documentation
+Galloway Lab Protocols
 ==========================
-This is the  *(test)* home of all of the Galloway Lab documentation!
+This is the home of all of the Galloway Lab protocols!

 Click `here <galloway_documentation.pdf>`_ to access the PDF version.